2raj2raj/bitcoin-educational-content/courses/biz101/en.md

 ![BIZ101-profiles](assets/en/19.webp)

 Although security concerns may seem less urgent when transactions are small, it is nonetheless crucial to implement basic protective measures.
 Even a single smartphone or tablet used to receive Bitcoin payments should be locked by a password or biometric security, and backup procedures (ranging from keeping track of login credentials for a custodial wallet to safeguarding a seed phrase for a non-custodial one) must be taken seriously.
-Staff members who handle transactions in a physical setting would benefit from understanding the fundamentals: how to open the app, how to present a QR code to the customer, and how to verify that payment has been received.
+Staff members who handle transactions in a physical setting would benefit from understanding the fundamentals, including how to open the app, present a QR code to the customer, and verify that payment has been received.

 Accounting and reporting, while relatively simple under the Starter profile, still warrant careful consideration.
 Although transaction volumes may be minimal, retaining accurate records prevents confusion down the line and helps maintain transparency in the event of financial audits or tax filings.
 Many wallet applications enable users to export a basic transaction history as a CSV file; for a small enterprise or a single entrepreneur, saving these files regularly can make reconciling accounts much easier.
 It is also wise to track the approximate fiat value (for instance, in euros or dollars) at the moment each transaction is received.
 Since Bitcoin’s price can fluctuate, having a record of conversion rates is invaluable for bookkeeping and tax compliance.